Excursions

 .jpeg?width=1600&height=1200&name=UCD%20Tibidabo%20Hike%20(1).jpeg)

-Camp Nou Tour/Museum
+Camp Nou Tour/Museum/Talk

 Home to one of the most celebrated football clubs in the world, students get to learn the history of the team at the museum and see the stadium without the crowds.
+After visiting the museum, students have the opportunity to meet with the head of the Penya's of FC Barcelona - one of the biggest supporter networks in the world.
+If you're lucky, you'll also get to see one of FC Barcelona's Champion League trophies!

 HISTORY AS CULTURE